Plan changes during Medicare open enrollment and Medicare Advantage open enrollment: Key takeaways

 1. Pick a different Medicare Part D plan

-Medicare Part D covers prescription drugs for people who are enrolled in Original Medicare, or in some cases, Medicare Advantage plans that don’t include prescription coverage (90 percent of Medicare Advantage plans have integrated Part D coverage, but stand-alone Part D plans can be purchased to supplement Medicare Advantage plans that don’t include Part D coverage).
-As of 2019, about 25.5 million people were enrolled in stand-alone Part D plans.
+Medicare Part D covers prescription drugs for people who are enrolled in Original Medicare, or in some cases, Medicare Advantage plans that don’t include prescription coverage.
+[90 percent of Medicare Advantage plans have integrated Part D coverage.
+But if you enroll in a Medicare Private Fee-for-Service plan (PFFS) or Medicare Medical Savings Account (MSA) plan, you’re allowed to purchase a stand-alone Part D plan to supplement it.]
+As of late 2019, about 25.6 million people were enrolled in stand-alone Part D plans.

 During the annual open enrollment period, Part D enrollees have a chance to switch to a different Part D plan, enroll in Medicare Part D for the first time if they didn’t enroll during their initial enrollment period (late enrollment penalties may apply), or drop their Part D coverage altogether.